Sons of the Sea (1939 film): Production

-Sons of the Sea was filmed during the summer of 1939, just before the outbreak of the Second World War, something explored in the themes of the film.
-It is the only feature film to be shot using the Dufaycolor process, and, since restoration, it has been shown on BBC television and on Talking Pictures TV.
+Sons of the Sea was filmed during the summer of 1939, just before the outbreak of the Second World War, something explored in the themes of the film.The film's credits claim the film was "Made with full Admiralty co-operation".

+It is the only feature film to be shot using the Dufaycolor process, with a limited colour palette.
+Since restoration, it has been shown on BBC television and more recently on Talking Pictures TV.